adamtow/cronios/documentation.md

 2. Assign a shortcut optimized for background operation[^1].
 3. Run Cronios.

-As long as Cronios is active[^2], it will check every minute for any shortcuts that need running.
-If there’s a schedule match, your shortcut will automatically run in the background!
+As long as Cronios is active[^2], it will check every minute for any shortcut that needs running.
+If it finds a match, that shortcut will automatically run in the background!

 > If your iOS device goes to sleep, you can configure your shortcuts with Fuzzy *️⃣ schedules to run within a set timeframe (i.e. once per hour at any time during the hour).